gridpoint-com/svg_island/README.md

 notes:

-MEKS: So we have pretty well established how to draw lines in relation to each other and the dimensions of the viewbox.
-We also know how to style them, but what about the text elements like the labels and the legend?
-Let’s look at the legend to see how we can position that.

-Here we have a small functional component where we can pass it the coordinates and value of the text for the legend.
+MEKS: Here we have a small functional component where we can pass it the coordinates and value of the text for the legend.
 We’ll use the chart width and height to determine its placement.

 Remember, SVG charts are upside down, so to place it in the upper most part of the chart, we just use y=0.
 We can pass x={@chart.dimensions.chart_width} for its x coordinate.